 Although most knee injuries are due to repetitive overuse, challenges with alignment, sports or physical activities, and lack of proper warm up and stretching before exercise, they may also stem from traumatic injuries such as auto accidents, slips and falls, or a direct strike to the knee.
 Depending on the class and severity of joint trauma, knee pain can be slight or can pave the way to severe discomfort and possible disability.

-You should consult with the doctors at Concept Chiropractic and Rehab if you have:
+You should consult with Concept Chiropractic and Rehab if you have:

 - Persistent pain, discomfort or swelling of the knee at night

 - Knee swelling for more than three days

 - Crunching or grinding sensation upon weight bearing